TODAY’S UPDATE: April 13, 2021

 What will happen when the visa amnesty is lifted or not extended anymore?

-- The foreign diplomats and foreigners who are qualified to enter Thailand may now apply for the “Certificate of Entry to Thailand” to be allowed to enter Thailand on the available repatriation flights.
+- The foreigner who are qualified to enter Thailand may now apply for the “Certificate of Entry to Thailand” to be allowed to enter Thailand on the available repatriation flights.
 Please check the page Can you enter Thailand now during the COVID-19 Crisis?

 Consequences of Visa Overstay